Did you find this information helpful?

 Word of Advice

 Geftinat 250mg is not recommended for children and adolescents below 18.
 It is advisable to monitor your blood pressure regularly during this treatment.
 Avoid high-fiber foods and drink lots of fluids if you have severe diarrhea.
-Antacids should not be used two hours before or one hour after taking a Geftinat 50mg tablet.
+Antacids should not be used two hours before or one hour after taking this tablet.
 Avoid driving and operating heavy machinery if you feel tired or weak during this treatment.

 Q 1.
 What are the Geftinat 250mg tablet side effects?